-Hornless cows have become a common sight today, a reality that could lead many of us to think that cows or bulls do not grow horns naturally.
+Hornless cows have become a common sight today, which could lead many to think that cows or bulls do not grow horns naturally.
 However, this is an erroneous assumption—cows grow horns unless they are bred as polled, dehorned, or disbudded as calves.
 This raises another key question: Do cow horns grow continuously?

 The horns grow continuously throughout the cow’s life.
 This happens because cow horns are permanent, not seasonal.
 In addition, the hollow bone that makes up the core of the horn is the only bone in cows that grows perpetually.